Rock Island Arsenal: History

 During the Civil War, the army converted some facilities and built more in 1863; these were not yet completed in December of that year, when the first Confederate prisoners of war were incarcerated there.
 The construction was makeshift.
 The first prisoners were 468 Confederates captured in battles at Chattanooga, Tennessee.
 That month more than 5,000 Confederates would swell the population of Rock Island military prison.
 They were kept in 84 barracks, each holding around 100 prisoners.
 A total of 41 Confederate prisoners successfully escaped during the prison's operation, and many more would try but fail.
 They were deterred by the power of the Mississippi River.

 A total of 1,964 Confederate prisoners and 125 Union guards are buried in the adjacent military cemetery.
-The Union guard burials included 49 members of the 108th Regiment of United States Colored Troops, who had served as guards.
+The Union guard burials included 49 African-American members of the 108th Colored Infantry, who had served as guards.
 Most of the men died from disease, since sanitation was primitive, as in all army encampments.
 In addition, they were exposed to high heat and humidity during the summers and freezing temperatures during winters.
 In 1864, deadly smallpox epidemics rapidly spread through the prison.
 The prison camp operated from December 1863 until July 1865, when the last prisoners were freed.
 After the war, the prison facility was completely destroyed.
 During its two years in operation, the prison camp housed a total of more than 12,400 Confederates.

 Other historical sites in the area include the Confederate Cemetery, the Rock Island National Cemetery, 19th-century stone workshops, officers' quarters along the river, Col. Davenport's House, and the site of the first railroad bridge built across the Mississippi.